matjon/em3371-controller/README.md

 EMAX or the above weather station brands.
 All trademarks are used only for the purpose of showing compatibility or potential compatibility.

+Usage reports are very welcome - through a GitHub bug report or a mail to "mat.jonczyk" in the domain "o2.pl".

 Supported operating systems
 ---------------------------